You woke up this morning with a big smile on your face.

 There are government restrictions on how and when you can access your superannuation account to ensure that your savings are waiting for you once you retire.

 Changes in regulations have given Australians the ability to ‘self-manage’ their super.
 No doubt you’ve heard the term SMSF (Self Managed Super Fund) thrown around.
 This provides new freedom to select alternative investment vehicles for your super money, such as purchasing property within your super fund.
-There are certain circumstances when this makes great financial sense, however, it depends largely on your individual financial position.
+There are certain circumstances when this makes great sense, however, it depends largely on your individual position.

-The best step you can take is to meet with a financial advisor and get a firm understanding of what your post-retirement picture looks like, and what you can do today to make a substantial positive impact on your future.
+The best step you can take is to meet with a retirement advisor and get a firm understanding of what your post-retirement picture looks like, and what you can do today to make a substantial positive impact on your future.

 7. Investment Strategy – Grass is Green Where You Water It

-If you’ve come to a point in your financial life that you have more money than you know what to do with, having your money sit in a savings account isn’t even the best strategy.
+If you’ve come to a point in your life that you have more money than you know what to do with, having your money sit in a savings account isn’t even the best strategy.

 Although it might seem secure, your .02% savings account interest isn’t doing much to impede the 1.5% Australian inflation rate.
 Perhaps it’s time to start looking for alternative investment strategies?
 For example, our strategy is about paying yourself first before any other investments.
 Putting 10% of a paycheck into a savings account and creating an ongoing investment strategy is better than waiting until you have a massive chunk and investing it all at once.